 Transportation services and other commercial vehicles picking up passengers at Tucson International Airport (TUS) are required to have a permit from the Tucson Airport Authority (TAA).
-The airport uses proximity permit cards to allow the driver of a vehicle to access the ground transportation roadway to pick up passengers.
+The airport uses proximity permit cards or GPS for access and tracking ground transportation.

 This page offers information on current rates and the necessary forms to apply for and maintain a permit.